 Bilingual Workforce Development Training Program

 As we move farther away from Katrina, the programs and services originally offered at the HBRTC have accordingly evolved.
 Today we are proud to offer the only web-based bilingual soft skills workforce development training program in the State.
 Adult learners can study at their own pace at the Center with the assistance of a Hispanic instructor/case manager, or can work from computers at home or the library.
-A bilingual GED course is also offered.
 We have enrolled over 200 adult learners per year into the workforce training program since it began in 2008, and have placed over 150 learners per year in full time jobs.
 HCCL engages with the local business community to help fill their employment needs.